Academic Progress and Integrity

-Applications for either a Pass Conceded or Supplementary Assessment are considered by the Faculty Academic Progress and Discipline Committee (FAPDC) of the Faculty you are enrolled in, not the Faculty that taught the particular unit.
+Applications for either a Pass Conceded or Supplementary Assessment are considered by the Faculty Academic Progress and Integrity Committee (FAPIC) of the Faculty you are enrolled in, not the Faculty that taught the particular unit.

 Applications must be made within 5 working days of Result Release / finalisation of your result for your next-to-final credit point required for completion of your course.

 Please note the following rules:

-- The Faculty Academic Progress and Discipline Committee will award a PC grade over Supplementary Assessment if the student is eligible for both.
+- The Faculty Academic Progress and Integrity Committee will award a PC grade over Supplementary Assessment if the student is eligible for both.